-Public Private Partnerships (PPPs) are long term contracts between private and public sector entities aiming at implementing projects, delivering services and developing the economy.
-The law 3389/2005 on Public Private Partnerships (PPPs) lays the foundations for the wide provision of services and the undertaking of public benefit construction work, in collaboration with and cofunded by the private sector.
+Public Private Partnerships (PPPs) are long-term contracts between private and public sector entities aiming at implementing projects, delivering services and developing the economy.
+The law 3389/2005 on Public Private Partnerships lays the foundations for the wide provision of services and the undertaking of public benefit construction work, in collaboration with and co-funded by the private sector.
 This law is designed to facilitate public-private partnerships through the strengthening and acceleration of PPP ripeness processes and the creation of a market-friendly regulatory environment.

 PPP projects in Greece have significant comparative advantages compared to other project models as the project is repaid over time, significant leverage of private capital is made, while a predetermined time and cost of implementation of a project is ensured.
 In the European PPP market, Greece ranks 7th place.
-With the approval by the Interministerial Committee, PPP projects now amount to 3.21 billion euros for 21 projects in total heading forward in the main sectors of transport, education, health, and the environment.
+With the approval by the PPP Interministerial Committee, currently 21 projects in total amount to \in 3.21 billion, heading forward in the main sectors of transport, education, health, and the environment.